State Theatre (Ann Arbor, Michigan): Decline and retail conversion

-Michigan Theater Foundation ownership and restoration
+Restoration

 In 2007, the Michigan Theater Foundation developed a contingency plan for taking control of the State.
-The building's owners proposed in 2013 to convert the upstairs theaters to offices or apartments, and the Michigan Theater Foundation responded with offers to buy the entire building.
+In 2013, the building's owners proposed to replace the upstairs theaters with apartments, and the Michigan Theater Foundation responded with an offer to buy the entire building.
 The Michigan Theater Foundation purchased the theaters, but not the retail space, in 2014.

 A major renovation began in 2017, which restored the original Art Deco style.
 Tiles were custom-made, and the original carpet pattern was recreated from a sample preserved by a local historian.
 The 2017 renovation divided the space into four fully accessible theaters, featuring improved sight lines and contemporary projection and sound equipment.

-COVID-19 pandemic
+COVID-19 pandemic and recovery

 The State Theatre was temporarily closed from March 2020 to February 2021 in response to the COVID-19 pandemic, with a brief reopening in October 2020.
 Programming continued while the building was closed, with the "Virtual Movie Palace" streaming movie series.

 The Urban Outfitters store in the ground-level retail space moved to Briarwood Mall in November 2020.